What to Know About the Construction Insurance Claim Process

 To preserve your rights, you must respond.
 You and your counsel may want to reply with something such as, “I don’t agree with the way you have described our coverage.
 I’m reserving all of my rights under the policy and under the law.”
 Don’t wave your ability to argue later.

-To learn more about managing and insuring construction risks, listen to the “Construction Risk and Insurance Roundtable” podcast episodes.
+To learn more about managing and insuring construction risks, contact Hylant's team of construction insurance professionals.